 But there are some exceptions to the at-will rule.
 If your Connecticut employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

 Every state’s laws on wrongful termination are different.
 This article covers some of the common legal grounds you might have for suing your employer in Connecticut for wrongful termination.
 But it’s not a comprehensive list of Connecticut employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
 To find out whether you have a legal claim for wrongful termination, speak to an experienced Connecticut employment lawyer.
 To learn more about Connecticut employment law, contact the Connecticut Department of Labor.

 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers of a certain size must comply with these laws.
 For most types of discrimination, the law applies to employers with 15 or more employees.
 However, the prohibition on age discrimination applies to employers with 20 or more employees, while the prohibition on citizenship discrimination applies to employers with four or more employees.

-Connecticut law prohibits discrimination based on race, color, national origin, sex, religion, age, genetic information, disability (including present or past physical, mental, or learning disability, or mental retardation), marital status, sexual orientation, HIV/AIDS, or gender identity.
+Connecticut law prohibits discrimination based on race, color, national origin, sex, religion, age, genetic information, disability (including present or past physical, mental, intellectual, or learning disability), marital status, sexual orientation, HIV/AIDS, or gender identity.
 In Connecticut, employers must comply with these laws if they have at least three employees.